Jirka-Mayer/BachelorThesis/thesis-text.md

 | 9    | 0.42 | `?` token, fermata                                   |
 | 11   | 0.50 | `?` token                                            |

-Pages 9 and 11 ended up last, because they are only present for writer 49, who ended up as the worst writer.
+Pages 9 and 11 ended up last because they are only present for writer 49, who ended up as the worst writer.
 Page 3 is very interesting.
-It is the only page, that can be fully encoded using Mashcima encoding and all the smybols it contains can be engraved using the Mashcima engraving system.
+It is the only page, that can be fully encoded using Mashcima encoding and all the symbols it contains can be engraved using the Mashcima engraving system.
 It is, however, also the simplest page in that it does not contain any complicated expressions and contains only a few slurs.
-This is supported by the fact that page 5 ended up with also very low error and the page 5 is very much comparable in its layout and complexity to the page 3.
+This is supported by the fact that page 5 ended up with an also very low error and page 5 is very much comparable in its layout and complexity to page 3.

 ### Language model

-When comparing results of training on real-world data vs. synthetic data, it is strange that pure synthetic data outperforms purely real-world data.
+Symbol error rates on the evaluation dataset for each experiment.
+When comparing the results of training on real-world data vs. synthetic data, it is strange that pure synthetic data outperform purely real-world data.
 But it probably has to do with the fact, that the synthetic dataset is balanced with respect to the individual output class abundance.
 The learned language model of real-world data helps the first experiment, but it's not nearly enough to beat the benefits of a balanced dataset for the second experiment.

 This idea is supported by the fact that the third experiment beats both of the first two.
 It can benefit from both a balanced dataset and from learning a language model.

-The experiment 3 does indeed learn a basic language model.
+Experiment 3 does indeed learn a basic language model.
 When I was annotating the evaluation dataset I used a trained model from experiment 3 and I noticed, that if often made mistakes in beamed note groups.
 Especially for the writer 49.
 It classified the first note of a beamed group as a quarter note.
 But then it (incorrectly) classified the second note as a beam start note, even though it can be easily seen the beam runs to both sides of the note.
-It prefered a well-formed beam, rather then the correct token.
-This property can be learned even from synthetic data, since they contain well-formed beams only.
+It preferred a well-formed beam, rather than the correct token.
+This property can be learned even from synthetic data since they contain well-formed beams only.

     image of a misclassified first eight as quarter note
     predicted: ...
     gold: ...
     expected without language model: ...

-Then there are couple of places where it correctly predicts key signature, even though an accidental is misplaced by the writer.
-In a key signature, the number and type of accidentals uniquely identifies, what pitches those accidentals have.
+Then there are a couple of places where it correctly predicts key signature, even though an accidental is misplaced by the writer.
+In a key signature, the number and type of accidentals uniquely identify, what pitches those accidentals have.
 For example, when there's only a single sharp, it always corresponds to an `F#` note.
 Combining this with a specific clef gives us a correct position for the sharp.

     find image of that place with comparison of individual experiment predictions (01 correct (hopefully), 02 wrong (hopefully), 03 correct)